annabel-goldman/fairytales4kids/CODEBUILD_SETUP.md

 ## Step 5: Test the Setup

-1. Make a small change to a file in the `Fairytales/` directory
+1. **Make a small change** to any file in your `Fairytales/` directory
-2. Push the changes to the `main` branch
+2. **Commit and push** the changes to the `main` branch
+3. **Check the webhook delivery** in GitHub:
+   - Go to Settings → Webhooks
+   - Click on your webhook
+   - Scroll down to "Recent Deliveries"
+   - You should see a recent delivery with a green checkmark

-3. Check the CodeBuild console to see if the build is triggered
+4. **Check CodeBuild console** to see if a build was triggered
-4. Monitor the build logs to ensure the GitHub Actions runner starts correctly
-5. Check your GitHub Actions tab to see if the workflow runs on the self-hosted runner
+5. **Check GitHub Actions** to see if your workflow runs on the CodeBuild runner

+## Troubleshooting the 400 Error

+If you're getting a 400 error from CodeBuild, here are the most common causes and solutions:

+### 1. Wrong Event Type
+**Problem:** CodeBuild is receiving `workflow_run` events but expecting `workflow_job` events.

+**Solution:**
+- In your GitHub webhook configuration, make sure you've selected **"Workflow jobs"** event
+- This should send `workflow_job` events instead of `workflow_run` events

+### 2. CodeBuild Project Not Configured for Runners
+**Problem:** The CodeBuild project was created as a regular build project instead of a runner project.

+**Solution:**
+- Delete the current CodeBuild project
+- Create a new project and make sure to select **"Runner project"** as the project type
+- This enables the special GitHub Actions runner functionality

+### 3. Repository Mismatch
+**Problem:** The repository URL in CodeBuild doesn't match your actual repository.

+**Solution:**
+- Verify the repository URL in CodeBuild matches: `https://github.com/annabel-goldman/fairytales4kids`
+- Make sure the GitHub connection is properly established

+### 4. Webhook Configuration Issues
+**Problem:** The webhook is not properly configured for GitHub Actions runners.

+**Solution:**
+- Delete the current webhook in GitHub
+- Recreate it with the correct event types
+- Make sure to select **"Workflow jobs"** as the primary event

 ## Key Differences from Traditional Setup